Ground states for semi-relativistic Schr\"odinger-Poisson-Slater energies

-In this case the main advantage is the smoothing effect associated to the Hartree nonlinearity which allows to solve the Cauchy problem by using the classical energy estimates.
-On the contrary the nonlinearity in \eqref{RelatNLS} does not enjoy the same smoothness and it makes more complicated the analysis of the corresponding Cauchy problem.\\ Neverthless the minimization problem \eqref{minim} has its own interest and can be handled with technology which is completey independent on the one needed for the analysis of the Cauchy problem.\\ Recall that a general strategy to attack constrained minimization problems is the celebrated concentration-compactness principle of P.L.
+Recall that a general strategy to attack constrained minimization problems is the celebrated concentration-compactness principle of P.L.
 Lions, see \cite{L}.
-The main point is that in general if $u_n$ is a minimizing sequence for \eqref{minim} then up to translations two possible bad scenarios can occur (that can be shortly summarized as follows): \begin{itemize} \item (vanishing) $u_n\rightharpoonup 0$; \item (dichotomy) $u_n \rightharpoonup \bar u\neq 0$ and $0<\|\bar u\|_2<\rho$. \end{itemize} Typically the vanishing can be excluded by proving that any minimizing sequence weakly converges, up to translation, to a function $\bar u$ different from zero (in turn it can be accomplished in general by a suitable localized Gagliardo-Nirenberg inequality in conjunction with the Rellich compactness theorem).\\ Concerning the dichotomy the classical way to rule out it is by proving the following strong subadditivity inequality
+The main point is that in general if $u_n$ is a bounded minimizing sequence for \eqref{minim} then up to translations two possible bad scenarios can occur (that can be shortly summarized as follows): \begin{itemize} \item (vanishing) $u_n\rightharpoonup 0$; \item (dichotomy) $u_n \rightharpoonup \bar u\neq 0$ and $0<\|\bar u\|_2<\rho$. \end{itemize} Typically the vanishing can be excluded by proving that any minimizing sequence weakly converges, up to translation, to a function $\bar u$ different from zero (in turn it can be accomplished in general by a suitable localized Gagliardo-Nirenberg inequality in conjunction with the Rellich compactness theorem).\\ Concerning the dichotomy the classical way to rule out it is by proving the following strong subadditivity inequality

 Although the following weak version of \eqref{intro1}